Incheon National University: Brief history

-INU was first founded as a private college known as the Incheon Technical College in January 1979 as a part of Sunin Academy.
-Later, it was renamed Incheon College in December 1979 before getting chartered as a comprehensive university in 1988.
-In 1994, the university was renamed once again to University of Incheon, which was a city council funded university.
-In addition to these changes, INU also relocated from Dohwa-dong in Nam-gu to a new location in 2009.
-A year later, in 2010, INU merged with Incheon City College to expand capacity and open more curricula.
+INU was originally founded as a private college known as the Incheon Technical College in January 1979 as a part of Sunin Academy.
+Later, it was renamed Incheon College in December 1979 before it was chartered as a comprehensive four-year university in 1988.
+In 1994, the university was renamed to University of Incheon, which was a municipality-funded university.
+INU was relocated from Dohwa-dong in Nam-gu to a new location at Songdo in 2009.
 In February 2009, Incheon Institute for Korean Language Studies was opened.
-Also In 2009 Jul, construction of Sondgo campus (Main Campus) was completed.
-In 2010, the university merged with Incheon City College.
-As a result, many new departments were opened with larger student capacities.
+Also In July 2009, construction of Sondgo campus (Main Campus) was completed.
+In 2010, the university merged with Incheon City College, resulting in expanded educational offer.
+In February 2013, the university was nationalized and renamed as the Incheon National University.